abhirampai/my_blog/src/_blogs/create_github_pr_reviewer_powered_by_gemini.md

 ### Creating the Application
 To begin, navigate to your GitHub profile.
 From the dropdown menu, select <b>Settings</b>.
 On the left-hand sidebar, you'll find <b>Developer settings</b>.
 Within Developer settings, proceed to create a new GitHub App.

-Inside developer settings we need to create a new app.
 ![New github app settings](/assets/developer-settings.png "New github app settings")

 ## Configuring the Webhook